-Members were reminded that Officers had been developing a policy in relation to the removal of graffiti.
-A copy of the graffiti policy was circulated for Members' consideration.
+Members will be aware that Officers have been developing a policy in relation to the removal of graffiti.
+A copy of the graffiti policy is enclosed for Members' consideration.

 The Policy deals with graffiti removal from Council owned property and reflects the approach taken to date by the new Council since 1 April 2015.
-The Policy had been screened under Section 75 and it had been determined that an Equality Impact Assessment was not required.
-A copy of the screening document was circulated.
+The Policy has been screened under Section 75 and it has been determined that an Equality Impact Assessment is not required.
+A copy of the screening document is enclosed.